Have LLMs Reopened the Pandora's Box of AI-Generated Fake News?

-Second, privacy concerns arise from the Fake-a-Thon competition data collection.
-Although analyses are aggregated and IRB approval was obtained (IRB number suppressed for anonymous submission), care must be taken to protect participant identities, especially since some fake news stories contain local context.
+Second, privacy concerns arise from the data collection through the university-wide competition.
+Although analyses are aggregated and IRB approval was obtained, care must be taken to protect participant identities, especially since some fake news stories contain local context.
 We also ensure that the generated content is restricted to research use to avoid spreading misinformation.

 Third, bias in the creation and detection of fake news remains a persistent concern.
 AI models trained on biased data may reinforce stereotypes, and human annotators may bring their own biases, potentially affecting the fairness of judgments.